Anthony-Nolan/Atlas/README.md

 As much as possible of deployment of the ATLAS system has been scripted, via a combination of Terraform (using the Azure Resource Manager provider), and Azure Devops .yml scripts.
 Atlas is supported in an Azure environment, built and deployed using Azure Devops - to change either would require some custom changes to the codebase.

+Note that two terraform scripts are used.
+The first, "terraform", covers the majority of ATLAS infrastructure.
+The second, "terraform-webhooks", covers any webhooks that need setting up for e.g. eventGrid triggered functions.
+As webhooks need to send a handshake request to the target as part of set-up, the relevant webhooks must have been deployed before this script can be run.

 The following are the steps that are required to be taken manually when deploying ATLAS to a new environment.

 ### Azure Configuration